-Carrie Nation lives with her 2-year old son Bill and her 8-year old nephew Zane.
-She plans to file a return for the current year and will claim both Bill and Zane as a tax dependent.
-Carrie is only applying for Bill.
-Zane already has coverage through the ALTCS program.
+The customer lives with her 2-year old son and her 8-year old nephew.
+She plans to file a return for the current year and will claim both her son and her nephew as a tax dependent.
+The customer is only applying for her son.
+Her nephew already has coverage through the ALTCS program.

-The Budget Group for...
-Includes
+The Budget Group for Includes

-Bill • Bill (self)
+Customer's son • Self

-Carrie Nation (taxpayer claiming him)
+Customer's mother (taxpayer claiming him)

-Zane (other tax dependent claimed by taxpayer)
+Mother's nephew (other tax dependent claimed by taxpayer)